As one of the most in-demand fitness supplements, there are bound to be countless protein powder options out there to choose from.

 This drink has 5 grams of protein per serving and provides all nine essential amino acids.

-Personalized Protein Powder contains 50 grams of sodium and 25 grams of potassium.
+Personalized Protein Powder contains 50 grams of sodium and 25 grams of potassium per serving.
 Its main components are:

 Finally, whey protein digests quickly in the gut compared to other protein types, which can be especially helpful for people with sensitive stomachs or issues with nutrient absorption.